 We carry onto the state heritage town of Burra where we spend the night.
 Famous for the film Breaker Morant, copper mining, and beer!
-We have a of important historic sites in Burra, though like Peterborough this small group touring Burra is another Australian town with a long history of European settlement.
+We have a tour of important historic sites in Burra, though like Peterborough this small group touring Burra is another Australian outback town with a long history of European settlement.

 Burra, which calls itself 'An Historic Copper Town and the Merino Capital of the World', is a unique township.
 It did not become an official entity until 1940 when the tiny, separate mining communities of Aberdeen, New Aberdeen, Kooringa, Llwchwr, Redruth and Graham were drawn together under the name Burra.
-It was declared a State Heritage town in 1994 because of its outstanding historic buildings and the opportunity it offers for the to understand a little of what life was like in a 19th century copper mining town.
+It was declared a State Heritage town in 1994 because of its outstanding historic buildings and the opportunity it offers for the visitor to understand a little of what life was like in a 19th century copper mining town.

 Articles about Australia published by Odyssey Traveller: